Home

 Management Tools- TWI

-The world-successful Training Within Industry [TWI] scheme can contribute greatly to the skills shortages within New Zealand, it is acknowledged elsewhere in the world as the only industry training system that works.
-The programs' presentation include Hamilton, Waikato and Bay of Plenty regions for skills development and business continuous improvement.
+The Training Within Industry Scheme [TWI] is a management tool that develops and successfully implements leadership skills and is acknowledged elsewhere in the world as the only scheme that does work.
+The TWI Scheme facilitates skills development and business continuous improvement.

 Three Programs